 my heart has such pain!

-In the last four lines the speaker makes sure to emphasize the realty of his pain.
+In the last four lines, the speaker makes sure to emphasize the reality of his pain.
 He does not want a reader to go away thinking that he was not suffering as much as he was.
 The speaker states that his pain is the “worst” he has ever known by far.
 It is not just his grief that is harming him though, but the fact that he doesn’t know where it is coming from.

 He says the “worst pain” is not knowing “why without” suffering from a broken heart or “disdain” his “heart has such pain!”
 The speaker is frustrated and upset by his own emotional state.
 This poem reads as a moment in which he has finally had enough and is ready to reach out to another.
 Perhaps in the hope of finding some answers.